gabriel-dehan/ki-foundation-tech-test/README.md

 ## TODO

+- Update schema image
 - Add a SessionController and allow the creation of jwt token using https://github.com/auth0/node-jsonwebtoken in exchange for a pwd
+- Use DTO for service inputs and outputs